ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/using-web-interface.rst

 .. important:: The *Name* field must not contain blank spaces or special characters like \\\*\@\[\]\. otherwise it will be normalized to an underscore symbol.

+.. important:: Some specific calculations will require to upload the files in a certain order and/or append specific files in order to work properly, please refer the `shell automated scripts`_ section for an extended desciption.

 Then you have to select the specific format for file upload, which vary depending on the calculation type.

 .. figure:: /imgs/WebUploadForm2.png